NclRSE-Training/python-intermediate-dev-vsc/_episodes/16-coding-conventions.md

 >>  3. There is an extra blank line on line 20 in `inflammation-analysis.py`.
 Normally, you should not use blank
 >> lines in the
 >> middle of the code unless you want to separate logical units - in which case only one blank line is used.
->> Note how PyCharm is warning us by underlying the whole line.
+>> Note how VS Code is warning us by underlying the whole line.
 >>
 >>  4. Only one blank line after the end of definition of function `main` and the rest of the code on line 30 in
 >> `inflammation-analysis.py` - should be two blank lines.
-Note how PyCharm is warning us by underlying the whole line.
+Note how VS Code is warning us by underlying the whole line.
 >>
 >> Finally, let's add and commit our changes to the feature branch.
 We will check the status of our working directory first.
 >>